inerttila/Django-Vue/README.md

 # Django-Vue

-- Private Suggestions Portal collaboratively by utilizing Django Rest Framework 3 for the backend and VueJS 3, with Pinia for the frontend.
-This platform enables users to submit suggestions and vote, on them.
+- Private DB Portal collaboratively by utilizing Django Rest Framework 3 for the backend and VueJS 3, with Pinia for the frontend.
+This platform enables users to submit product and evrything on them.
 The project is stored in an repository and launching it requires minimal setup.
 The code is designed to be review friendly facilitating effortless deployment.

 ## Installation with Docker